New Torbay Local Plan - 'A landscape for success: The Plan for Torbay - 2012 to 2032 and beyond'

-The Local Plan sets out key issues, aspirations for the future, and policies for delivering and managing change over the next 20 years and beyond.
-The Local Plan will form the statutory basis for decisions on spatial planning within Torbay when Adopted.
+The new emerging Local Plan sets out key issues and aspirations for the future, together with strategies and policies for delivering and managing change over the next 20 years and beyond.
+The Local Plan will form the statutory basis for decisions on spatial planning within Torbay when Adopted by Torbay Council.

 - The Proposed Submission Local Plan